roberthawdon/dfshow/README.rst

 * **Delete files.** DF-SHOW also removes files at the user's request.
 * **Create directories.** Users' are also able to create new directories from within the DF-SHOW interface.
 * **Touch files.** Timestamps on files can be changed, as well as the creation of new blank files.
 * **Update permissions.** Owners, groups, and permissions can be set within the application.
+SELinux security contexts can also be modified on supported systems.
 * **Hunt within files.** Find files in a directory containing a string.
 * **Execute applications.** Files with execution permissions can be launched from withing DF-SHOW.